 25 years of UNCCD

 On the eve of the World Day to Combat Desertification, the UNCCD library opens the archives to look back the important milestones of the Convention, such as the first scientific evidence of desertification, authentic papers from the negotiation process before 1994 and awareness raising materials.
 Each month between January and June 2019, the library will display these materials on the 15 floor of the Langer Eugen building in Bonn.
-Online visitors can find the highlights of the convention's history on this page.
+Online visitors can find the highlights of the convention's history on this page and on Flickr.

 Who said "desertification" first?